haziyevv/home-task/README.md

    ```bash
    docker-compose up --build
    ```

+4. Api will be started at: `http:0.0.0.0:8000` and gradio ui will be started at: `http://localhost:7860` It would be easier to use gradio ui.

 ### Manual Installation

 1. **Set Up Python Environment**

    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows: venv\Scripts\activate
    ```

 2. **Install Dependencies**
    ```bash
    pip install -r requirements.txt